If you are aged between 16 and 19 years and think you might struggle with the costs for full-time education, you may be eligible to receive a bursary.

 |E||Disability Living Allowance (DLA) or Personal Independence Payment||An award letter less than 3 months old on date of application|

-Applications should be returned to the Office Manager at the school reception or the School Business Manager.
+Applications should be returned to the Sixth Form Year Manager.
 We will try to let all applicants know if they have been awarded a bursary as soon as possible.
 Back dated bursaries are not allowed, so pleased apply as early as you can to receive as much as you may be entitled to.

 Further information on the 16-19 Bursary can be obtained from: